There are very few indisputable facts of life, but here’s one: Everyone loves dessert.

 The mix of sweet, salty, and a little bit of fat is physiologically proven to be irresistible.
 (That is, of course, assuming your name isn’t Jason Feifer; the amazing man without taste.)

 The problem, of course, is that most desserts aren’t healthy.
 They’re filled with all the stuff you’re told to avoid (sugar, fat, more sugar).
-And while I’d argue that the occasional dessert is part of a healthy diet, eating lots of dessert usually does more harm than good.
-Or at the very least, it makes it really hard to lose weight and look the way you want.
+And, while I’d argue that the occasional dessert is part of a healthy diet, eating lots of desserts usually does more harm than good.
+Or, at the very least, it makes it really hard to lose weight and look the way you want.

 This leaves most people with two options:

 1) Eat dessert and don’t look the way you want (or train much more)

 2) Don’t eat dessert and crave bad foods.

 Both of those options seemed pretty awful to me, so I created a third option: